freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 70.1

 You can see you are in the `test` folder now.
 It shows `test` in the prompt.
 Print the full path of this directory.
-Remeber that "folder" and "directory" are the same thing.
+Remember that "folder" and "directory" are the same thing.

 #### HINTS